open-contracting/standard/standard/docs/en/04_implementation/03_merging.md

 - Versioned Release: For each field in the release, the versioned release contains the history of all the changes to that field over all the releases.

-For full information on records and releases see: [http://ocds.stage.aptivate.org/standard/r/master/en/key_concepts/releases_and_records/](http://ocds.stage.aptivate.org/standard/r/master/en/key_concepts/releases_and_records/)
+For full information on records and releases see the [key concepts](../../key_concepts/releases_and_records/).

-## Merging
+# Merging

 If a publisher provides releases and a record containing a list of the releases, then third party software should be able to create compiled and versioned releases.
-Publishers may or may not want to run this software themselves and provide the full record.
+Publishers may or may not want to run this software themselves and provide the full record for download.

-The following sections describe how merging works should invididual parties wish to implement merging or a merging library.
+The following sections describe how merging works should individual parties wish to implement merging or a merging library.

-### Things to be careful of when publishing to enable merging:
+## Requirements

+For merging to work effectively, all the releases to be merged must share a common ```ocid``` and a number of other criteria must be met.

-The following all require unique identifiers (at least unique to the ocid):
+The following all require unique identifiers (at least unique within that ocid):

 - awards
 - contracts